The Woman in Black (2012 film): Plot

-Back at the house, Arthur uncovers documents and letters, revealing Nathaniel was the Drablows' bastard nephew, adopted from Alice's sister Jennet Humfrye after she was deemed mentally unfit to raise a child.
+Back at the house, Arthur uncovers documents and letters, revealing the Drablows' son Nathaniel was their bastard nephew, adopted from Alice's sister Jennet Humfrye after she was deemed mentally unfit to raise a child.
 Nathaniel later drowned in a carriage accident on the marsh and Jennet blamed Alice for saving only herself and leaving the boy.
 Jennet hanged herself in the nursery, vowing never to forgive Alice.
 Arthur finds the nursery now unlocked.
 From the window, he watches in horror as a boy crawls out of the mud in the rain.
 Outside, he sees numerous dead children in the marshes, Victoria among them.
 Inside, he sees an apparition of a woman hanging herself.

 In town the next day, Jerome's house catches fire.
 When Arthur attempts to save Jerome's daughter, he sees the Woman in Black goading the girl into burning herself.
 Elisabeth explains that the Woman in Black is Jennet, who claims the village children by having them take their own lives in penance for her own son being taken from her.
 Arthur realizes that his son, who is coming to Crythin Gifford that night, is next.

-In an attempt to lift the curse, Arthur and Sam recover Nathaniel's body in the marsh using Sam's car and place it in his nursery, into which Arthur lures Jennet.
-They bury Nathaniel with Jennet, though her voice echoes that she will never forgive the wrongs she suffered.
+In an attempt to lift the curse, Arthur and Sam recover Nathaniel's body in the marsh using Sam's car and place it in his nursery, into which Arthur entices Jennet.
+They bury Nathaniel with Jennet, though her voice echoes that she will never forget or forgive the wrongs she suffered.
 Assuming that she has been pacified, Arthur meets Joseph and his nanny at the station.
 He sees the Woman in Black lure Joseph onto the tracks.
 In the attempt to save him, both he and Joseph are killed by an oncoming train.
 A horrified Sam sees the ghosts of all the village children who were killed standing with the Woman in Black.

 Arthur and Joseph, now in the afterlife, see Stella in a peaceful and bright railway station.
-The family is happily reunited and safe from Jennet.
+The family is happily reunited and safe from Jennet, thus disappearing together into the light.

 Cast

-Liz White's character is never referred to as "The Woman in Black" inside the film or during the credits, where she is listed as "Jennet".
+Liz White's character is never referred to as "The Woman in Black" in the film nor during the credits, where she is listed as "Jennet".